theonlyway/xDSCFirewall/README.md

 **DefaultInboundAction**

-- Allow - Sets the default inbound action to allowed
+- Allow - Allows all inbound network traffic, whether or not it matches an inbound rule.
-- Block - Sets the default inbound action to blocked
+- Block - Blocks inbound network traffic that does not match an inbound rule.
-- NotConfigured - Sets the default inbound action to not configured
+- NotConfigured - Valid only when configuring a Group Policy Object (GPO).
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-	- This is the default value
+The default setting when managing a computer is Block.
+When managing a GPO, the default setting is NotConfigured.

 **DefaultOutboundAction**

-- Allow - Sets the default outbound action to allowed
+- Allow - Allows all outbound network traffic, whether or not it matches an outbound rule.
-- Block - Sets the default outbound action to blocked
+- Block - Blocks outbound network traffic that does not match an outbound rule.
-- NotConfigured - Sets the default outbound action to not configured
+- NotConfigured - Valid only when configuring a Group Policy Object (GPO).
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-	- This is the default value
+The default setting when managing a computer is Allow.
+When managing a GPO, the default setting is NotConfigured.

 **LogAllowed**

-- True - Tells the Firewall to log traffic that gets allowed
+- True - Windows writes an entry to the log whenever an incoming or outgoing connection is prevented by the policy.
-- False - Tells the firewall not to log traffic that gets allowed
+- False - No logging for dropped connections.
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.
-	- This is the default value
+- NotConfigured - Valid only when configuring a Group Policy Object (GPO).
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-- NotConfigured - Sets LogAllowed to not configured state where it doesn't log traffic
+The default setting when managing a computer is False.
+When managing a GPO, the default setting is NotConfigured.

 **LogIgnored**

-- True - Tells the Firewall to log traffic that gets ignored
+- True - Windows writes an entry to the log whenever an incoming or outgoing connection is prevented by policy.
-- False - Tells the firewall not to log traffic that gets ignored
+- False - No logging for dropped connections.
-- NotConfigured - Sets LogAllowed to not configured state where it doesn't log traffic
+- NotConfigured - Valid only when configuring a Group Policy Object (GPO).
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-	- This is the default value
+The default setting when managing a computer is False.
+When managing a GPO, the default setting is NotConfigured.

 **LogBlocked**

-- True - Tells the Firewall to log traffic that gets blocked
+- True - Windows writes an entry to the log whenever an incoming or outgoing connection is prevented by policy.
-- False - Tells the firewall not to log traffic that gets blocked
+- False - No logging for dropped connections.
-	- This is the default value
+- NotConfigured - Valid only when configuring a Group Policy Object (GPO).
+This parameter removes the setting from the GPO, which results in the policy not changing the value on the computer when the policy is applied.

-- NotConfigured - Sets LogAllowed to not configured state where it doesn't log traffic
+The default setting when managing a computer is False.
+When managing a GPO, the default setting is NotConfigured.

 **LogMaxSizeKilobytes**

-- 4096 - This is the default value in Kilobytes
+- 4096 - The default setting when managing a computer is 4096.
+Specifies the maximum file size of the log, in kilobytes.
+The acceptable values for this parameter are: 1 through 32767

 ### Example ###